JavonDavis/python-helpers-msbm/README.md

 # python-helpers-msbm
-Just some helper code in Python I used in my internship at MSBM
+Just some helper code in Python I used during my internship at MSBM